Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/simulation_components/system/software.rst

 Base Software
 -------------

-All software which inherits ``IOSoftware`` installed on a node will not work unless the node has been turned on.
+Software which inherits ``IOSoftware`` installed on a node will not work unless the node has been turned on.

 See :ref:`Node Start up and Shut down`